phymbert/spark-search/README.md

 You do not expect an external datasource or database system than Spark, and of course with the best performances.
 Spark Search fits your needs: it builds for all parent RDD partitions a one-2-one volatile Lucene index available during the lifecycle of your spark session across your executors local directories and RAM.
-Strongly typed, Spark Search API plans to support Java, Scala and Python Spark SQL, Dataset and RDD SDKs.
+Strongly typed, Spark Search supports Java and Scala RDD and plans to support Python, Spark SQL and Dataset.
 Have a look and feel free to contribute!

 ## Getting started